 note: adopted 1962; the song was originally created to serve as an anthem for the West Indies Federation; it was adopted by Trinidad and Tobago following the Federation's dissolution in 1962

-Tunisia name: "Humat Al Hima" (Defenders of the Homeland)
+name: "Humat Al Hima" (Defenders of the Homeland)

 lyrics/music: Mustafa Sadik AL-RAFII and Aboul-Qacem ECHEBBI/Mohamad Abdel WAHAB